bKash-developer/bKash-for-woocommerce/README.md

 ### Available Payment Methods for bKash Payment Gateway in this plugin
 * Checkout Sale (Regular Checkout)
 * Checkout Authorised and Capture Payment
-* Tokenised - Without Agreement
+* Tokenized - Without Agreement
-* Tokenised - With Agreement Only
+* Tokenized - With Agreement Only
-* Tokenised - Agreement and Without Agreement
+* Tokenized - Agreement and Without Agreement

 ### Additional Features of different bKash payment gateway products.
 * Merchant Wallet Balance Check (In Checkout Only)